 Section 4 contains all the audiograms - this is all the actual test data for each person.
 These will be within the main single PDF document, presented alphabetically, and include a graphical result and tabular data for every attendee, the category of their result and any pertinent comments the employer should be aware of.

-By default the report does not include the health questionnaires which are normally handed back to the attendee, with notes made on the audiogram of any pertinent information the questionnaire contained.
+By default the report does not include the health questionnaires which are normally handed back to the attendee, with separate notes made of any pertinent information the questionnaire contained.
 This is to minimise the unnecessary retention of data as most of this information is of no further use.
-If, in advance, the employer has requested the questionnaires as well then these will also be provided within the PDF report after the audiograms - if any client wants this please let us know in advance.
+If, in advance, the employer has requested the questionnaires as well then these will also be provided within the PDF report after the audiograms - if any client wants this please let us know before the session starts.

 Document 2: Recommended Retest Dates